article background

 Does New Zealand Have the Same Electrical Plugs as Australia?

-Planning on hopping the ditch to Australia soon?
-You might be wondering if you need to invest in a power outlet adapter.
+If you’re planning a trip to Australia, you might be wondering if you need to invest in a power plug adapter.
 And what about other countries?
 Canstar breaks down which countries have the same electrical plugs as New Zealand.

 What type of electrical plug does NZ use?

-New Zealand uses Type I plugs and socket standard.
-Type I plugs have three flat pins, two of which are angled to form an inverted ‘V’.
-The other flat pin runs straight down underneath.
-So, why are there three pins?
+New Zealand uses the Type I plug and socket standard.
+Type I plugs have three flat pins, two of which are angled to form an inverted V. The other pin runs vertically underneath.

-The top pin is for the active (AKA hot or live) wire, which carries the current from the power source to the device you are using.
+When looking directly at the pins, the angled one, top right, is for the active (hot or live) wire, which carries the current from the power source to the device.

-The middle pin is for the neutral wire.
-The neutral wire carries the current back from your device to the power source, completing the electrical circuit.
+The top left angled pin is for the neutral wire, which carries the current back from your device to the power source, completing the electrical circuit.

-The final wire, which is connected to the bottom pin, is a ground wire.
-A ground wire is a safety feature and provides a path for current to safely dissipate into the ground in the event of a fault or short circuit.
+The bottom vertical pin is a ground/earth wire.
+This is a safety feature that provides a path for current to safely dissipate in the event of a fault or short circuit.

-Does Australia use the same type of electrical plug?
+Does Australia use the same type of electrical plug as NZ?

-What other countries have the same electrical plugs?
+Which other countries use the same electrical plugs as NZ?

 • Argentina